EricZinda/Perplexity/backlog.md

 - Make old tests work
 - Bug: What is large?
 Will only return one item because it is singular

+- PluralType.distributive is a bit out of date.
+I think it is only used to remove options for predicates that don't use certain types
+- Need to explain VariableValueSetSize.exactly_one as well

 - Rebuild the scenarios to get the tests to pass again
 - Build a backend to use for ESL Scenarios